Chris Fritze

 Ein Beitrag geteilt von Chris Fritze (@fritzechris) am Nov 4, 2019 um 11:12 PST

-The temperatures were above 40 degrees Celsius the day I left Novi Sad.
+The temperatures went above 40 degrees Celsius the day I left Novi Sad.
 I took the direct road to Belgrade.
-There was a pretty steep section just outside of Novi Sad and my t-shirt was soaking wet due to the heat and the effort of climbing up the road.
-Another elderly man waved at me and also yelled: 'Hellooo'.
+I pedaled up a pretty steep section just outside of Novi Sad.
+My t-shirt was soaked from my own sweat.
+Another elderly man flagged me down and also shouted: 'Hellooo'.
 So I stopped again to also say hi.
 He and his brother offered me some coffee and a bucket of water as a shower.
 It was a great shower!
 Exactly what I needed in this moment.
 And again, those guys were no wild men.

 After a couple of days in Belgrade I cycled in direction south to Nis.
 Locals told me this is the one city in Serbia that I must see.
 Okay, why not?
-Along the way I reached the 2,500 kilometers milestone of my journey and when I asked people for directions they were always happy to help.
+Along the way I reached the 2,500 kilometers milestone of my journey.
+Whenever I stopped to ask people for directions they were always happy to help.
 The owner of a small village store even gave me some lemonade and ice cream when I asked him for directions.
-Amazing!
+Absolutely amazing!
 I don't think that's what wild men armed to the teeth usually do.

 Although Nis is Serbia's third largest city it felt more like a small town to me.
 It's a lovely place but I honestly can't comprehend why this city is a must see.
 Maybe it's because of its annual Jazz Festival Nisville.
-But unfortunately I was too late for that.
+But unfortunately I just missed it.

 Sieh dir diesen Beitrag auf Instagram an